• Skip to primary navigation

 For this tuna pesto pasta recipe, we are giving it a creamy twist.
 Traditionally, pesto pasta does not include cream, but this version will show you how the cream complements the fresh, herby flavors of the pesto sauce beautifully.
 It is a simple change that makes a big difference.

-Tuna Pesto
+Super Creamy Tuna Pesto Pasta Recipe

 It is no surprise that pasta lends itself to countless recipes, and in this one, tuna takes center stage alongside basil pesto sauce.
 Adding tuna to this creamy pesto pasta recipe brings a slightly briny flavor that pairs wonderfully with the herby notes of the pesto sauce.
 The soft and flaky texture of the tuna also creates a visually appealing combination as the flakes mix naturally with the penne pasta.
 Among seafood, tuna stands out as the ideal fish for this dish because of its mild yet distinct taste that does not overpower the delicate cream and pesto flavors.